Skip to main content

 4. Please report the location of any sick or extremely skinny deer to the Chronic Wasting Disease hotline, toll free at 866-293-9282.

-Florida Water Management District Information:
+South Florida Water Management District Information:

 This land was acquired under the Save Our Rivers (SOR) Program.
 The purpose of SOR is to conserve and protect unique and irreplaceable lands, restore areas to their original condition as much as possible, and allow controlled multiple recreational and educational uses consistent with this purpose.